FabioClem/outsera-test/README.md

 # OutseraTest

-To see the running project go to

-## Development server

-To see a running development server, open in you browser:
+To see a running server, open in you browser:

 ```bash
 https://fabio-outsera-test.netlify.app/dashboard